shefing/payload-starter/README.md

 ## [Access plugin](./src/plugins/access/accessPlugin.ts)

-We wanted to create a plugin which will enable flexibility in setting the roles
+We wanted to create a plugin which will enable flexibility in setting the user roles

-The Admin sets in the [Roles](./src/collections/auth/Roles.ts) collection any roles needed in the organization.

-Permission can contain many globals and collections and the types we allow for them
+An admin can set [Roles](./src/collections/auth/Roles.ts) according to the organization needs

+Roles have a list of permissions

+Each permission contains a list of globals/collections, and defines read/write/etc options

 For example:
 ![img.png](img.png)
-The Admin can set as many permissions it wants and as many as roles as well.

-Then the Admin assigns each user its roles:
+After defining the roles ,an admin can assign the roles to the users:

 ![img_1.png](img_1.png)

+$${\color{red}??????}$$
-//TODO move 'users', 'roles', 'media' to configuration
+//TODO: move 'users', 'roles', 'media' to configuration $${\color{red}??????}$$

 **The plugin does the following:**

-1. Collect all collections and globals for permissions drop down.
+1. Collects all content types for showing them in the permission drop down.

-2. Go over all collections in the system and assigns them the access APIs according to the definition done by Admin.
+2. Gos over all the collectiona and globals in the system and assign them the access APIs according to the definition done by Admin.

 3. Sets Cell display for createAt and updatedAt fields to use moment.js relation time